 You’ve finally done it: you’ve shotgunned and slurped your way to that perfect Fortnite victory, and you want to show your hot skills to all your friends.
 Luckily for you, the multiplayer mega-hit’s replay mode allows you to easily revisit your greatest plays—or, better yet, gussy them up for public display with the help of traditional recording software.
-Get ready for Fortnite Season 6 with a few sick montages of your own.
+Get ready for the next Fortnite season with a few sick montages of your own.
 Here are a few tips to get the most from Fortnite’s replay mode.

 How do I get to replay mode?

 To access the game’s replay functionality, dive into the Battle Royale menu, choose the Career tab, then choose the Replays option on the right.
 You’ll then see your list of unsaved replays.